 Make sure the business name is easy to pronounce and spell

-It’s vital that your business be easy to find online.
+Your business must be easy to find online.
 A business name that is easy to pronounce and spell will serve you well in this regard.

 Don’t make it harder to find you with an unpronounceable name or a name even Rhodes Scholars can’t spell.